It has been One Year : Happy Anniversary

 It has been One

 I was on my way to my parents, and the thought could not leave me alone.
-I had been writing but on different stuff, giving less blogs on nature.
+I had been writing but on different stuff, giving fewer blogs on nature.
 But this was to change since the motivation was drying up.

 My love for wildlife and nature on the other hand.
-Was growing fondly inside my soul, heart and bones.
+Was growing fondly inside my soul, heart, and bones.
 I had no way to talk myself out.
 My future blogging plans only lead me to conservation issues.

 Being a topic avoided by many, it has been one hell of a ride.
 Which am glad to have had enough strength to start this amazing journey.

 It has opened so many doors, but most importantly.
-It has open many hearts for wildlife and nature.
+It has opened many hearts for wildlife and nature.
 Which is my main aim.
 I have been able to have an incredible online family who has helped me see that there’s indeed light at the end of the tunnel.

 Thank you all very much for the love, comments, likes, views, emails, friendship, supports, smiles, criticism, among many others.
 They have been very helpful in this journey.
 May we continue with this fight until Sustainable living and Wildlife Conservation become accepted by everyone.

 We have just made our first step to awesomeness.
 Hugs and kisses from me and my wildlife friend to all of you.
-We really appreciate everything you do to help.
+We appreciate everything you do to help.